-At IAL2 and above, identifying information is associated with the digital identity and the subscriber has undergone an identity proofing process as described in SP 800-63A.
-As a result, authenticators at the same AAL as the desired IAL SHALL be bound to the account.
-For example, if the subscriber has successfully completed proofing at IAL2, then AAL2 or AAL3 authenticators are appropriate to bind to the IAL2 identity.
-While a CSP MAY bind an AAL1 authenticator to an IAL2 identity, if the subscriber is authenticated at AAL1, the CSP SHALL NOT expose personal information, even if self-asserted, to the subscriber.
-As stated in the previous paragraph, the availability of additional authenticators provides backup methods for authentication if an authenticator is damaged, lost, or stolen.
+At IAL2 and above, identifying information is associated with the digital identity and the 1710 subscriber has undergone an identity proofing process as described in SP 800-63A.
+As a 1711 1712 result, authenticators at the same AAL as the desired IAL SHALL be bound to the account.
+For example, if the subscriber has successfully completed proofing at IAL2, then AAL2 or 1713 AAL3 authenticators are appropriate to bind to the IAL2 identity.
+While a CSP MAY bind 1714 1715 an AAL1 authenticator to an IAL2 identity, if the subscriber is authenticated at AAL1, the CSP SHALL NOT expose personal information, even if self-asserted, to the subscriber.
+As 1716 stated in the previous paragraph, the availability of additional authenticators provides backup 1717 methods for authentication if an authenticator is damaged, lost, or stolen.
+1718 1719

-If enrollment and binding cannot be completed in a single physical encounter or electronic transaction (i.e., within a single protected session), the following methods SHALL be used to ensure that the same party acts as the applicant throughout the processes:
+1720If enrollment and binding cannot be completed in a single physical encounter or electronic1721transaction (i.e., within a single protected session), the following methods SHALL be used1722to ensure that the same party acts as the applicant throughout the processes: